zoltanAkosKovacs/smart-host-occupancy/README.md

 # How to run locally

-1. Navigate to project root folder and open cmd
+1. Navigate to project root folder and open git bash
 2. run "./run.sh"
 3. Application is up and running on localhost:8080

 OR

-1. Navigate to project root folder and open cmd
+1. Navigate to project root folder and open git bash
 2. Run "./gradlew build" (optionally with -PskipTests)
 3. Run "java -jar ./build/libs/occupancy-0.0.3-SNAPSHOT.jar"
 4. Application is up and running on localhost:8080

 # How to run docker

-1. Navigate to project root folder and open cmd
+1. Navigate to project root folder and open git bash
 2. Run "docker build -t occupancy ."
 3. Run "docker run -p 8080:8080 occupancy"
 4. Application is up and running on localhost:8080